asinghcsu/GPTCivilArchFlaw/README.md

-# README: Architectural Flaw Detection in Civil Engineering Using GPT-4
+# Architectural Flaw Detection in Civil Engineering Using GPT-4

 ## Overview
 This repository hosts the resources and results associated with the paper: